rlesperance/attr-assistant-migration/README.md

 ArcGIS Server honors these rules as well, so editing in web maps will also fire the rules.

 Visit Esri's code repository for Arcade for more scripts you can use.  https://github.com/rlesperance/arcade-expressions

+# Deployment

+Included in this repository is a Python script that will deploy a series of rules in JS form to a geodatabase.
+This can be used to apply to multiple geodatabases (staging and prodution).
+The python script has some internal switches, but is driven from an XLSX file containing the rules and settings as well as the file name containing the code.

+Python Script:  Add_Alter_AttrRules_Bulk.py
+Excel:  AddributeRules_Add.xlsx

+More descriptive documentation on that script forthcoming.